-Replacing a Sub-Manager or other Investment Product may result in sales of securities and subject you to additional income tax obligations.
+Other Tax and Legal Considerations.
+In the programs described in this brochure, replacing a manager may result in sales of securities and subject you to additional income tax obligations.
 Consult your independent tax or legal advisor with respect to the services described in this Brochure, as MSSB and its affiliates do not provide tax or legal advice.

-Some Sub-Managers may include Master Limited Partnerships (MLPs) in their Model Portfolios.
+Some managers may include Master Limited Partnerships (MLPs) in their portfolios.
 Investment in MLPs entails different risks, including tax risks, than is the case for other types of investments.
 Investors in MLPs hold "units" of the MLP (as opposed to a share of corporate stock) and are technically partners in the MLP.
 Holders of MLP units are also exposed to the risk that they will be required to repay amounts to the MLP that are wrongfully distributed to them.
 Almost all MLPs have chosen to qualify for partnership tax treatment.
 Partnerships do not pay U.S. federal income tax at the partnership level.
 Rather, each partner of a partnership, in computing its U.S. federal income tax liability, must include its allocable share of the partnership's income, gains, losses, deductions, expenses and credits.
 A change in current tax law, or a change in the business of a given MLP, could result in an MLP being treated as a corporation for U.S. federal income tax purposes, which would result in such MLP being required to pay U.S. federal income tax on its taxable income.
 The classification of an MLP as a corporation for U.S. federal income tax purposes would have the effect of reducing the amount of cash available for distribution by the MLP and could cause any such distributions received by the an investor to be taxed as dividend income.
 If you have any questions about the tax aspects of investing into an MLP, please discuss with your tax advisor.